OCaml: Philosophy

 ML-derived languages are best known for their static type systems and type-inferring compilers.
-OCaml unifies functional, imperative, and object-oriented programming under an ML-like type system.
-Thus, programmers need not be highly familiar with the pure functional language paradigm to use OCaml.
+OCaml unifies functional, imperative, and Object-oriented programming under an ML-like type system.
+Thus, programmers need not be highly familiar with the pure functional programming paradigm to use OCaml.

-By requiring the programmer to work within the constraints of its static type system, OCaml eliminates many of the type-related runtime problems associated with dynamically typed languages.
+By requiring a programmer to work within the constraints of its static type system, OCaml eliminates many of the type-related runtime problems associated with dynamically typed languages.
 Also, OCaml's type-inferring compiler greatly reduces the need for the manual type annotations that are required in most statically typed languages.
 For example, the data types of variables and the signatures of functions usually need not be declared explicitly, as they do in languages like Java and C#, because they can be inferred from the operators and other functions that are applied to the variables and other values in the code.
 Effective use of OCaml's type system can require some sophistication on the part of a programmer, but this discipline is rewarded with reliable, high-performance software.

 OCaml is perhaps most distinguished from other languages with origins in academia by its emphasis on performance.
 Its static type system prevents runtime type mismatches and thus obviates runtime type and safety checks that burden the performance of dynamically typed languages, while still guaranteeing runtime safety, except when array bounds checking is turned off or when some type-unsafe features like serialization are used.
 These are rare enough that avoiding them is quite possible in practice.

 Aside from type-checking overhead, functional programming languages are, in general, challenging to compile to efficient machine language code, due to issues such as the funarg problem.
 Along with standard loop, register, and instruction optimizations, OCaml's optimizing compiler employs static program analysis methods to optimize value boxing and closure allocation, helping to maximize the performance of the resulting code even if it makes extensive use of functional programming constructs.

 Xavier Leroy has stated that "OCaml delivers at least 50% of the performance of a decent C compiler", although a direct comparison is impossible.
 Some functions in the OCaml standard library are implemented with faster algorithms than equivalent functions in the standard libraries of other languages.
 For example, the implementation of set union in the OCaml standard library in theory is asymptotically faster than the equivalent function in the standard libraries of imperative languages (e.g., C++, Java) because the OCaml implementation can exploit the immutability of sets to reuse parts of input sets in the output (see persistent data structure).